 - Acanthamoeba are ubiquitous free-living protozoa that are found in soil, dust, sea water, fresh water and chlorinated water.
 They encyst in order to survive adverse environments, including extreme temperature. - Acanthamoeba keratitis is rare but the incidence is increasing.
-Early treatment is associated with full recovery, but late diagnosis can lead to profound comeal scarring and ocular inflammation with ultimate blindness. - The main risk factor is contact lens wear, especially in cases of poor hygiene, or exposure of the contact lenses to tap water, or whilst swimming.
+Early treatment is associated with full recovery, but late diagnosis can lead to profound corneal scarring and ocular inflammation with ultimate blindness. - The main risk factor is contact lens wear, especially in cases of poor hygiene, or exposure of the contact lenses to tap water, or whilst swimming.
 Trauma is another risk factor, especially in an agricultural setting.

-- Initial foreign body sensation and mild reduction of vision. - This is followed by increasing pain, and in particular intense photophobia (usually beyond what would be expected judging purely by ocular signs). - If untreated then profound inflammation, pain and reduction of vision.
+- Initialforeignbodysensationand mild reduction of vision. - This is followed by increasing pain, and in particular intense photophobia (usually beyond whatwould be expected judging purely by ocular signs). - If untreated then profound inflammation, pain and reduction of vision.